 Choosing the wrong bra style or fit can give you unsightly bulges, squash your natural shape and not give adequate support to your curves.
 If you’re blessed with ample ‘up top’, M&S explain what you should look for in a good fit – they even explain the best way to put a bra on.

 Get measured in-store, or in the privacy of your home

-Bravissimo also have a wealth of bra fitting and style guides and information on their site.
+Bravissimo, meanwhile, have a wealth of bra fitting and style guides and information on their site.
 So even if you are reluctant to go for a fitting on the high street there is plenty of advice available to check your size in the comfort of your own home.

 Give your old bras to Oxfam!